phosphagos/phosphagos/readme.md

 # About Phosphagos

 * Hi, I'm @phosphagos.
-* I'm now working as machine learning engineer and coding with Python.
+* Former machine learning engineer in Intel.
-* I'm interested in C/C++, especially its application asynchronous, network, parallel computation, distributed system, etc., and I'm currently learning them.
+* Interested in Linux and C/C++, especially its application in asynchronous, networking, parallel computation, etc.
 * If you have the same hobbies with me, it is available to reach me via phosphagos@outlook.com.